zaidmukaddam/miniperplx/README.md

 A minimalistic AI-powered search engine that helps you find information on the internet.

-## Set MiniPerplx as your default search engine

-1. **Open the Chrome browser settings**:
-   - Click on the three vertical dots in the upper right corner of the browser.
-   - Select "Settings" from the dropdown menu.

-2. **Go to the search engine settings**:
-   - In the left sidebar, click on "Search engine."
-   - Then select "Manage search engines and site search."

-3. **Add a new search engine**:
-   - Click on "Add" next to "Site search."

-4. **Set the search engine name**:
-   - Enter `MiniPerplx` in the "Search engine" field.

-5. **Set the search engine URL**:
-   - Enter `https://mplx.run/search?query=%s&model=azure:gpt4o-mini` in the "URL with %s in place of query" field.

-6. **Set the search engine shortcut**:
-   - Enter `mp` in the "Shortcut" field.

-7. **Set Default**:
-   - Click on the three dots next to the search engine you just added.
-   - Select "Make default" from the dropdown menu.

-After completing these steps, you should be able to use MiniPerplx as your default search engine in Chrome.

 ## ProductHunt Launch

 Upvote MiniPerplx on ProductHunt to show your support!